-The 2-2-2 Business Class layout does not make the cabin very attractive for solo travellers, since you will always end up sitting next to a stranger.
+The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers since you will always end up sitting next to a stranger.
 Window seats also don’t offer direct aisle access.

-Business Class passengers receive a decent pillow, a scratchy blanket and an amenity kit.
+Business Class passengers receive a decent pillow, a scratchy blanket, and an amenity kit.

-On intercontinental flights, the amenity kit has the form of a pouch bag (with hook) and contains an eye mask, ear plugs, socks, pen, toothpick, toothpaste, toothbrush, hairbrush, and lip balm.
+On intercontinental flights, the amenity kit has the form of a pouch bag (with hook) and contains an eye mask, earplugs, socks, pen, toothpick, toothpaste, toothbrush, hairbrush, and lip balm.

 Food On Ethiopian Airlines

 On the Vienna to Addis Ababa red-eye flight, both dinner and breakfast were served, although it was only a 6-hour flight.

 I choose the following selection from the dinner menu:

 - Duck roll toast; salmon & Philadelphia toast with dill; and chicken curry toast with parsley sprig

 - Marinated octopus with red peppers, black olive, artichoke and olive oil with lemon juice

 - Grilled Beef Tenderloin with truffle sauce and potato gratin and grilled zucchini (my travel companion had the Ricotta ravioli with sautéed spinach, roasted cherry tomato, and parmesan cheese)